 The input data files for the tests are located in the tests directory.
-The system-level test directories are grouped into heg, molecules, and solids, with particular physical systems under each (for example molecules/H4\ae).
+The system-level test directories are grouped into heg, molecules, and solids, with particular physical systems under each (for example molecules/H4\ae ).
 Under each physical system directory there may be tests for multiple QMC methods or parameter variations.
 The numerical comparisons and test definitions are in the CMakeLists.txt file in each physical system directory.

-If all the QMC tests fail it is likely that the appropriate mpiexec (or aprun, srun) is not being called or found.
+If all the QMC tests fail it is likely that the appropriate mpiexec (or mpirun, aprun, srun, jsrun) is not being called or found.
 If the QMC runs appear to work but all the other tests fail it is possible that python is not working on your system - we suggest checking some of the test console output in build/Testing/Temporary/LastTest.log or the output files under build/tests/.

-Note that because most of these tests are very small, consisting of only a few electrons, the performance is not representative of larger calculations.
+Note that because most of the tests are very small, consisting of only a few electrons, the performance is not representative of larger calculations.
 For example, while the calculations might fit in cache, there will be essentially no vectorization due to the small electron counts.
 These tests should therefore not be used for any benchmarking or performance analysis.
 Example runs that can be used for testing performance are described in Sec.
-3.8.3

-3.8.1 Unit tests
+3.9.3

+3.9.1 Deterministic and unit tests

-QMCPACK has a set of unit tests.
-All of the unit tests can be run with the following command (in the build directory):
+QMCPACK has a set of deterministic tests, predominantly unit tests.
+All of these tests can be run with the following command (in the build directory):

 '''

-ctest -L unit
+ctest -R deterministic -LE unstable

 '''